 Beyond these examples

-These snippets focus on specific connection-level features: JDBC and custom connector configuration, Secrets Manager integration, and cross-cloud database connections.
+These snippets focus on specific connection-level features: JDBC and custom connector configuration, Secrets Manager integration, VPC networking for private resources, and cloud data warehouse and search service connections.
 They’re intentionally minimal rather than full ETL pipelines.

-The examples may reference pre-existing infrastructure such as VPC subnets and security groups, Secrets Manager secrets with database credentials, S3 buckets with JDBC driver JARs, and Lambda functions for Athena Federated Query.
+The examples may reference pre-existing infrastructure such as Secrets Manager secrets with database credentials, VPC subnets and security groups and RDS clusters, S3 buckets for custom connector JARs, and OpenSearch domains and Snowflake accounts.
 They focus on configuring the connection rather than provisioning everything around it.

 To keep things focused, common connection patterns are omitted, including: